With their cuddle-worthy coats, it’s little surprise that people can’t resist super-fluffy dog breeds.

 Bichons are incredibly friendly and easy to train, making them the perfect dog for novice owners.
 He’s sensitive, so make sure you’re gentle in training to keep his delicate spirit intact.
 Just keep things positive and he’ll thrive.

-Bichons and Bichon mixes are some of the best small dogs for kids, but you’ll need to monitor them closely because of their small size.
+Bichons and bichon mixes are some of the best small dogs for kids, but you’ll need to monitor them closely because of their small size.
 They require daily exercise, though you can satisfy this with indoor play and a walk if you live in an apartment.

 As for his coat, it’s the only tricky thing about him.
 Grooming is a must, as his curly canine coat needs brushing throughout the week and should be professionally clipped every four to six weeks to maintain its health.
+Also, be sure to select a good dog food for bichons to keep his coat looking shiny!

 A small white puff of a pup, the Maltese is a treasured companion.